 - 1 tbsp fresh blood orange juice, strained

-- 2-3 tsp preferred 1:1 sweetener (I used Lakanto monkfruit sweetener)
+- 2-3 teaspoon preferred 1:1 sweetener (I used Lakanto monkfruit sweetener)

 For the crust: